waynegramlich/Fab/ApexSketch.md

 * ApexCorner: This represents one corner of an ApexPolygon and specifies the fillet radius.
 Each ApexShape has an associated ApexOperation (see below).

-There is a rich set of FreeCAD PartDesign operations that can be applied to sketches.
-The construction operations are pad, revolve, loft, sweep and helix.
-The subtraction operations are pocket, hole, groove, loft, sweep and helix.

-The current ApexOperation sub-classes are:
+The internal ApexGeometry sub-classes are:
-* ApexPad: Performs a FreeCAD Part Design pad operation.
-* ApexPocket: Performs a FreeCAD Part Design pocket operation
-* ApexHole: Performs a FreeCAD Part Design pocket operation
+* ApexPoint: This represents a single point geometry.
+* ApexLine: This represents a line segment geometry.
+* ApexArc: This represents an arc on a circle geometry.
+* ApexCircle This represents a circle geometry.

 All of this information is collected into an ApexDrawing instance.
 The ApexDrawing.body_apply() takes a FreeCAD Part Design Body and applies operations drawing to it.